FAQS

 By comparison, plasma cutting blows inert gas out of a nozzle which an electrical arc is passed through—changing the gas to plasma.
 The plasma is hot enough to melt the metal which is then blown away from the cut.
 Plasma cutting is better for simpler cuts, thicker materials, and materials that are highly reflective.

-Both laser and plasma are able to provide high-quality, accurate cuts, and can leave dross and pierce spatter—though plasma moreso.
+Both laser and plasma are able to provide high-quality, accurate cuts, and can leave dross and pierce spatter—though plasma more so.

 The method you choose must be evaluated carefully and discussed with your supplier.